Destinations Greece Athens

 Must orderan orange Assyrtiko + cheese board

-Athens's natural-wine standard, owner-sommelier Michalis Papatsibas — two locations (Falirou 68 in Koukaki, Plateia Mesologgiou 3 in Pangrati).
-All-Greek, low-intervention, half the bottles you've never heard of.
+Athens’s natural-wine standard, run by owner-sommelier Michalis Papatsibas, at two addresses (Falirou 68 in Koukaki, Plateia Mesologgiou 3 in Pangrati).
+All-Greek, low-intervention, half the bottles ones you’ve never heard of.
 Small plates to pair: cured anchovies, ladotyri, tarama with bread.
-Walk in early; standing room only by 10.
+Walk in early, because it’s standing room only by 10.

 Koukaki + PangratiNatural wineAll-Greek list